-The best portable Wi-Fi hotspots you can buy today
+The best portable Wi-Fi hotspots you can buy in 2022

 The Urozetta Portable Wi-Fi Hotspot enables you to embrace the flexibility of parent company Urocomm's cloud SIM system, which means you don't have to hunt down a local SIM card in every country you visit – you simply open up the app on your phone to top up your credit (check inside the app for current prices, which are definitely competitive).